Shopify/liquid/auto/autoresearch.md

 - liquid-spec failures must not increase beyond 2 (pre-existing UTF-8 edge cases)
 - No new gem dependencies
 - Semantic correctness must be preserved — templates must render identical output
 - **Security**: Liquid runs untrusted user code.
+See Strategic Direction for details.

+## Strategic Direction
+The long-term goal is to converge toward a **single-pass, forward-only parsing architecture** using one shared StringScanner instance.
+The current system has multiple redundant passes: Tokenizer → BlockBody → Lexer → Parser → Expression → VariableLookup, each re-scanning portions of the source.
+A unified scanner approach would:

+1. **One StringScanner** flows through the entire parse — no intermediate token arrays, no re-lexing filter chains, no string reconstruction in Parser#expression.
+2. **Emit a lightweight IL or normalized AST** during the single forward pass, decoupling strictness checking from the hot parse path.
+The LiquidIL project (`~/src/tries/2026-01-05-liquid-il`) demonstrated this: a recursive-descent parser emitting IL directly achieved significant speedups.
+3. **Minimal backtracking** — the scanner advances forward, byte-checking as it goes. liquid-c (`~/src/tries/2026-01-16-Shopify-liquid-c`) showed that a C-level cursor-based tokenizer eliminates most allocation overhead.

+Current fast-path optimizations (byte-level tag/variable/for/if parsing) are steps toward this goal.
+Each one replaces a regex+MatchData pattern with forward-only byte scanning.
+The remaining Lexer→Parser path for filter args is the next target for elimination.

-Never use eval, send on user input, dynamic method dispatch, const_get, or any pattern that could let template authors escape the sandbox.
-All optimizations must use safe byte-level scanning with explicit character checks only.
+**Security note**: Liquid executes untrusted user templates.
+All parsing must use explicit byte-range checks.
+Never use eval, send on user input, dynamic method dispatch, const_get, or any pattern that lets template authors escape the sandbox.

 ## Baseline
 - **Commit**: 4ea835a (original, before any optimizations)